 How Does Natural Soap Create Lather?

 We recently received an excellent question.
-"If your natural soap does not contain SLS or other foam boosters, how does it lather?"
+"If your natural soap does not contain synthetic foam boosters like sulfates, how does it lather?"

 What Are Bubbles?